r4victor/my_django_heroku_project_template/README.md

 # my_django_heroku_project_template

-This repo is a blueprint for building Django+DRF+Postgres+Gunicorn API services that I deploy on Heroku.
+This repo is a blueprint for Django + DRF + Postgres + Gunicorn API services to be deployed on Heroku.

 ## Overview